elastic/search-ui/README.md

 ### Does Search UI only work with App Search?

 Nope!
-We do have two first party connectors: Site Search and App Search.
+We do have three first party connectors: Site Search, App Search, and Workplace Search.

 But Search UI is headless.
 You can use _any_ Search API.